Sure Dividend

 Monthly Dividend Stock In Focus: Ellington Financial

-There are some companies that even pay monthly dividends, which allow for consistent cash flows for investors.
-But there are over 80 stocks that pay a monthly dividend.
+There are some companies that pay monthly dividends, which provide more consistent cash flow for investors.
+There are nearly 80 stocks that pay a monthly dividend.

 You can download our full list of monthly dividend paying stocks (along with price-to-earnings ratios, dividend yields, and payout ratios) by clicking on the link below:

-Of course, high-yielding stocks can often be a warning sign that the underlying business has significant challenges.
-Stocks with extremely high yields above 10% can trap investors with dividend cuts later on.
-Those “yield trap” stocks should be avoided.
+However, such high-yielding stocks can be flashing a warning sign that the underlying business is facing challenges.
+Stocks with extremely high yields above 10% might disappoint investors with a dividend cut later on.
+Those “yield traps” should be avoided.

-This article will examine Ellington Financial’s business model, prospects for growth, and the safety of its dividend to determine if investors should consider buying the stock.
+This article will examine Ellington Financial’s business model, prospects for growth, and the safety of its dividend.

 Business Overview